taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Manage Your Project Portfolio by Johanna Rothman
 - Rapid Development: Taming Wild Software Schedules by Steve McConnell

 <br>

 <h2><a name="career_t" href="#career_c">Career</a></h2>
 <br>

+Programmer

+- The Pragmatic Programmer: From Journeyman to Master by Andrew Hunt, David Thomas
+- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman (2009) by Dave H. Hoover and Adewale Oshineye
+- The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin
+- Joel on Software by Joel Spolsky
+- Hackers and Painters: Big Ideas from the Computer Age by Paul Graham
+- 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
+- Soft Skills: The Software Developer's Life Manual by John Z. Sonmez

 For Interview